matthewz03/Online-Class-Scheduler/README.md

 Thank you message: Thank you!
 Start time: 08:18:00
 End time: 09:45:00
-# of students that leave: 8
+Number of students that leave: 8
-# of thanks before leaving: 5
+Number of thanks before leaving: 5

 Save Info/Start program: